athoulmuwafiq/Laravel-Source-Encrypter/README.md

 | `php artisan encrypt-source --destination=dist`               | Encrypts with default source and key length to `dist` directory.                                                  |
 | `php artisan encrypt-source --destination=dist --keylength=8` | Encrypts default source to `dist` directory and the encryption key length is `8`.                                 |

-Written with ♥ by Siavash Bamshadnia.
+Written with ♥ by Siavash Bamshadnia, and update with ♥ by Yacine REZGUI.

 Please support me by staring this repository.